hanabi/hanabi.github.io/Reference.md

 * Since that would be a lie, the clue must have some other purpose - it should signal an *Discharge* on the very next player.
 * Since the *Third Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.
 * When multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**, meaning that *Good Touch Principle* applies to the non-focused cards.
 (Note that this is **the opposite of the *Trash Bluff***.
 In a *Trash Bluff*, when multiple cards are clued, **all** of the touched cards are considered to be trash.)

+### 5 Number Discharge

+* This convention only applies in the *Early Game*.
+* In the *Early Game*, if a number 5 clue is performed on a 5 that is not already on chop, then it is a *Play Clue* on the 5 (if there are any 5's that are directly playable).
+* If there are no directly playable 5's, then the clue is instead a *5 Stall*.
+* If a *5 Stall* is not allowed, then it is a *5's Chop Move* (if the card is one-away-from-chop) or a *5 Pull* (if the card is two or more away from chop).
+* If a *5 Pull* is performed on a card that is one-away-from-playable, it typically communicates a *5 Pull Finesse*.
+* However, if the *5 Pulled* card is two or more away from playable **or** the *5 Pulled* card is trash, then the clue must instead be a *Play Clue* on the 5 as a *Finesse*.
+* If the very next player sees that they will only have to **blind-play one card** in their hand to fulfill the *Finesse*, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
+* If the very next player sees that they would have to **blind-play two or more cards** in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
+Instead, players agree that this signals an *Discharge* and that the next player should play their *Third Finesse Position*.
+  * *Prompts* don't factor into the "two or more blind-plays" rule.
+Players only count the number of blind-plays.
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues number 5 to Cathy, touching a 5 on slot 1.
+  * Cathy hand is as follows: red 5, red 2, red 3, green 1, green 2
+  * Bob sees that Alice's clue cannot be a *5 Stall* or a *5 Pull*.
+If it were a *Finesse* on the red 5, he would have to blind-play a red 1 and a red 4.
+  * Since Bob would have to blind-play two cards into the *Finesse*, he knows that he should instead treat this as a *5 Number Discharge*.
+Bob blind-plays his slot 3 card and it successfully plays as the red 1.

 <br />